 The Neurotransmitters + Micronutrients test can assess glutamate levels, which is one of the most comprehensive tests to evaluate neurotransmitter function and levels.

-How to Balance Low Glutamate Levels?
+How to Support Balanced Glutamate Levels?

-How to Balance High Glutamate Levels?
+How to Support Balanced High Glutamate Levels?

 Certain foods contain glutamate (both artificial and naturally), such as MSG (the sodium salt of glutamate), which is made from fermented starches and sugars and is used to add flavor to sauces, dressings, and soups, therefore monitoring your intake of MSG foods can be a natural approach towards modulating glutamate levels (10).

 It could also be theorized that supporting mitochondrial health can be an indirect way to support glutamate levels.
-Glutamate in excess can damage brain cells to the point of mitochondrial dysfunction, leading to an accumulation of ROS and free radical damage.
+Glutamate in excess can potentially damage brain cells to the point of mitochondrial dysfunction, leading to an accumulation of ROS and free radical damage.
 When mitochondria experience excessive amounts of free radical damage, nerve cell death can occur, and having too much glutamate can lead to nerve cell damage.

 The mitochondria influence and regulate the transport of cell energy and influence oxidative stress (which having excessive amounts of excitatory neurotransmitters can lead to excessive amounts of oxidative stress).
 In particular to this conversation, mitochondrial glutamate regulates the transport of glutamate across the mitochondrial membrane.